 - About 3 miles on this road, it will “T” into a dirt road, Turn Left.
 You will now climb to the plateau that LZ 1 and 2 are on.

-- 1 mile after turning onto this dirt road, you will see a sign on the left showing LZ 2 and a bit further LZ 1.
-LZ1 is just under 1 mile from this road, just follow it down until you arrive at the LZ (on the right).
+- 1 mile after turning onto this dirt road, you will see small dirt road and a sign on the left showing LZ 2. and a bit further LZ 1.
+LZ1 is about 1/2 a mile from this the LZ2 exit, just follow it down the hill all the way until you arrive at the LZ (on the right).
+For LZ 1

-- To go to launch, continue up this road about 2 miles and watch for an exit veering to the left near the top of the incline that climbs to the top of the rim.
+- To go to launch, continue up the dirt road that the LZ roads are connected to, about 2 miles and watch for an exit veering to the left near the top of the incline that climbs to the top of the rim.
+There is a dirt parking area there after you pass the launch (gravel area) on the right

 Burney Mountain (Volcanic Peak near Hat Creek)